CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/variables/set-variable/set-variable-block-1.md

 The Set Variable block can only set a [Variable][Variable Property] that is accessible from its scope.

-For information about variables and scope, please see [Working with Variables][].
+For information about variables and scope, please see [Variables][].

 ### Null Value